 Generation Z is facing problems, even mental ones, related to the constant online presence.
 Even the Alpha Generation, growing up in deep connection with artificial intelligences, could face new mental health challenges not yet foreseen.

-The use of AI by the Alpha Generation will characterize their entire professional future.
-Peter Diamandis, a futurist and co-founder of Singularity University, made it clear: companies that don't adopt AI will fail.
+The use of AI by Generation Alpha will shape their entire professional future.
+Peter Diamandis, futurist and co-founder of Singularity University, made things clear: companies that don't embrace AI are doomed to fail.
 But with great power comes great responsibility.
 The risks are enormous.
-As he pointed out Nell Watson, AI ethicist, "fair" rules are needed, neither too rigid nor too vague: a difficult undertaking for families, schools, institutions and governments.
+As he pointed out Nell Watson, ethics of AI, we need "right" rules, neither too rigid nor too vague: a difficult task for families, schools, organizations and governments.

 Generation Alpha, tomorrow is yours

-We are close to a future where technology and humanity complement each other in far more immersive ways, and Generation Alpha stands at the forefront.
+We are close to a future where technology and humanity complement each other in much more immersive ways, and Generation Alpha is at the forefront.

 These young pioneers, armed with curiosity and raised with artificial intelligence as a constant companion.
-They will sail into uncharted waters, as ambassadors of a new world.
+They will navigate uncharted waters, as ambassadors of a new world.

 A world where innovation is not just a concept, but a way of life.